Signed Graph Metric Learning via Gershgorin Disc Perfect Alignment: Optimizing Metric Diagonals

 \begin{proof} Since $\M^{t+1}$ is a feasible solution to \eqref{eq:optimize_diagonal2} for scalars $\{s_i^{t}\}^K_{i=1}$ by assumption, $\lambda_{\min}(\M^{t+1}) \geq \lambda^-_{\min}(\B) \geq \rho$ for similarity transform $\B = \S \M^{t+1} \S^{-1}$ and $\S = \text{diag}(s_1^t, \ldots, s_K^t)$.
 Since $\M^{t+1} \in \cS$, by Theorem\;\ref{thm:GDA2} all its Gershgorin disc left-ends can be aligned at $\lambda_{\min}(\M^{t+1})$ using scalars $\{s_i^{t+1}\}^K_{i=1}$, where $s_i^{t+1} = 1/v_i^{t+1}$ and $\v^{t+1}$ is the first eigenvector of $\M^{t+1}$.
 Thus, we can write

 Since $\M^{t+1}$ satisfies all constraints in \eqref{eq:optimize_diagonal2} using scalars $\{s_i^{t+1}\}^K_{i=1}$, it is a feasible solution. \end{proof}

-Lemma\;\ref{lemma:feasible} means that the objective $Q(\M^t)$ is \textit{monotonically decreasing} across iterations until local convergence in objective function values.
-Given that $Q(\M)$ is decreasing and is lower-bounded by $\kappa$ by assumption, we conclude that the loop converges to a local minimum when $Q(\M^{t+1}) = Q(\M^t)$.
+Lemma\;\ref{lemma:feasible} means that the objective $Q(\M^{t})$ is \textit{non-increasing} across iterations until local convergence in optimization variable $\M^t$.
+Since the previous optimal solution remains feasible in the next GDPA-based LP iteration, $Q(\M^{t+1})\leq Q(\M^t)$.
+Given that the objective is lower-bounded by $\kappa$ by assumption, this means that the iterative algorithm is guaranteed to converge and not oscillate.